Sirlarry5/Coffee_Sales_Project/README.md

 # Coffee Sales Project

 ## Overview
-This project involves analyzing coffee sales using three distinct tables:
+This project involves using Excel in analyzing coffee sales using three distinct tables:

 1. **Order Table** with columns:
    - Order ID